tumble creek cabin coates design washington usa 28

 ©Coates Design

-The house does a lot to stay within acceptable non-reproachable limits by mother nature.
-With the use of reclaimed rustic materials, it lays subtly on the vast landscape as if it intends to sit back leaving the landscape take charge.
-The architects went for a sustainable design with a very modern feel.
-The owners of the home intending to have this as a legacy for their extended family, allowed the architects to go above and beyond the call to create a modern home with what you would call an overbearing roof reflecting the visual power of wood synonymous with its location.
+The house does a lot to stay inside mother nature’s acceptable, non-reproachable limitations.
+It sits gently on the enormous countryside, using recycled rustic materials, as if it intends to let the landscape take reign.
+The architects opted for a sustainable design with a modern aesthetic.
+The home’s owners, who want to leave this as a legacy for their extended family, authorized the architects to go above and beyond the call to design a modern home with an overpowering roof expressing the visual force of wood associated with its location.

 tumble creek cabin coates design washington usa 22